 “Trick or Treat”

 The belief was during the Samhain festival, people would go door-to-door often reciting verses in exchange for food.
 The costumes may have a way of imitating or disguising oneself from the supernatural.
 During the Feast of All Saints, peasants went from house to house asking for money to buy food for the upcoming feast.
 Additionally, some people would dress in costumes to play tricks on their neighbors.
 Blame for the resulting chaos was placed on the ‘spirits and goblins.’

 Images of bats, black cats, etc.

 These animals believed to communicate with the dead.
-Black cats thought to house of the souls of witches.
+Black cats thought to the house the souls of witches.

 Games such as bobbing for apples.
 The ancient pagans would often use divination techniques to foresee the future. and this was a common practice on the Eve of Samhain.
 Some of these divination techniques have now become games on Halloween, such as bobbing for apples.